What is a QR Business Card?

 QR codes should be used to add value to your business card; they shouldn't just link back to your site.
 It is very important that the QR code is of good quality - as a low resolution QR may not scan at all.
 This is why we recommend using vector based QR codes.

 Jim is a prolific networker, small business mentor and a supporter of anything 'community'.
 He is an ambassador for the National Apprenticeship Service (NAS/SFA) and Young Enterprise on the South Coast.
-Jim has recently been elected Area Leader (Sussex) for FSB (Federation of Small Business) for 2019-2021 and President of BNI Pavilion (Brighton) - What a busy lad!
+Jim is the Area Leader (Sussex) for FSB (Federation of Small Business) for 2019-2021 and President of BNI Pavilion (Brighton) - What a busy lad!
 He loves to spend his time encouraging entrepreneurial spirit in everyone he meets.
 And when it comes to print, there's nothing Jim doesn't know about quality design, ink on paper, promotional gifts and branded clothing.
 He's an expert in all things branding.